“Few things are as effective as the raw, direct experience of sound in helping you to become calm, centered, and alert.”

 “We can hear the train whistle in Shawsville,” reported Fred First, “if the wind is right.”
-But some things can be heard only by the most sensitive–for example the whistle of the Roe & Willie.
+But some things can be heard only by the most sensitive–for example the whistle of the old Roe & Willie.
 Some are imagined: a pounding on the door when they come for your guns or the craaaaack of that 50-foot pine headed toward your bed.
 Some sounds are remembered: “I recall the brown rustling stalks of corn at harvest time,” writes Jean Schaeffer (Raised on Songs and Stories, p.
 4).

 Other sound-waves only the deaf can fail to hear.
 Sirens wail on Rt.
 221 often enough to surprise us in a rural county, yet there’s another police car or ambulance making an arc from town toward Willis as dogs croon in sympathetic vibration.
-Fighter jets—one, two, three, then four—once shot sound waves onto a peaceful outside lunch.
+Fighter jets—one, two, three, then four—once shot sound waves onto peaceful outside sandwiches.
 A simultaneous Clank-clunk!
 Clunk-clank!
-Clank-clunk! as the people delivering a load of firewood, from a tilted one-ton dump truck, throw log after log above the laggards that won’t come down.
-At the opposite measure of decibels, a subtle crinkly-unwrapping heralds the appearance of a Goetzer licorice candy bought at the Country Store.
+Clank-clunk!
+People delivering a load of firewood from a tilted one-ton dump truck throw log after log above the laggards in hopes of budging them down.
+A single clunk! as a piece of firewood is dropped into the Warm Morning stove in Farmers’ Supply.
+At the opposite measure of decibels, a crinkly-unwrapping heralds a Goetzer licorice candy bought at the Country Store.

 Every homestead has its characteristic sounds.
 How about the Whack!
 Whack! of a metal container against a wooden fence when someone is emptying frozen food-scraps for goats to chew sideways?
 And every business: the under-foot creak of the old floorboards of Farmers’ Supply, Black Water Loft, the Country Store….
 As for the County Dump?
 Once I hauled a case of empty beers to a sort of open-freight-car of colored-bottles.
 When I tossed the first vessel, it made a clink as sharp as it was high-pitched–almost to the Ouch level–and as it was pure, without overtones, like a sonic version on an LED.
 Then to my further delight, each initial clink drew a cascade of musical tinkles of slightly lower pitches and in such rapid succession that I was unable to count them.
 The twenty-fourth bottle clunked because it still contained some brew.